Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

 The PythonQtPlugin is a small plugin that initializes the PythonQt library and makes it available in the ParaView Python console.

 ## Configure and build instructions <a name="configure-build"></a>
-The LidarView software is hosted in git repositories that live on github.com (public version) and gitlab.kitware.com (internal version).

 ### Windows Instructions <a name="windows-instructions"></a>